 Inspiration It does not matter how slowly you go as long as you do not stop.
 Confucius The journey of a thousand miles begins with one step.
-Lao Tzu A Father’s Guide to Wisdom To give gratitude for what is, allows for doors to open of what can be.
-From this perspective, the act of… Continue Reading
+Lao Tzu A … Continue reading To Realize Self… A Journey of a Thousand Miles

 Dr. Tom continues his exploration of Middle Life Development.
 Believe, Achieve. and Advance Confidently In The Direction of Your Dreams!!!